melvyniandrag/Linux_Lecture_Notes/Week3/Users/Readme.md

 ### Hint at something more
 Stickybit, setuid, setgid.
-[ Not discussed in this lecture, this is for later ]
+[ Not discussed in this lecture, this is for later ] There are more bits that can be adjusted for files that give files interesting properties.

 ## User limits

 No time to cover this now.
 You can configure your system to limit the resources (e.g. cpu load, ram usage) available to a particular user.

+## Going further

+For more information about these topics, feel free to read chapter 6 of the Evi Nemeth Unix/Linux Sysadmin book.